etxebe/protractor-html-reporter/README.md

 How to use
 ----------------------------------
-* Coverting the xml file to html
+* Converting the xml file to html
    ```javascript
     var HTMLReport = require('protractor-html-reporter');